sabbavarapu/python-yaml/docs/references.rst

     pydoc [module]

-I've included the PyDoc output for all :ref:`classes` and the :ref:`main` module.
+I've included the PyDoc output for all :doc:classes and the :py:mod:main module.
 You can generate HTML output using PyDoc.
 To run the GUI interface call::